NoamShental/PBEST/README.md

 Pools should be prepared using a liquid handling robot.

-As an example, the "**robotRelatedFiles**" directory provides the programming code for a Arise Ezmate-601 robot, and an experimental protocol: "**practical research plan - pooling - CORONA.docx**".
+As an example, the "**robotRelatedFiles**" directory provides the programming code for a Arise Ezmate-601 robot, and an experimental protocol: "**Protocol for 48 pools from 384 samples_.docx**".

 Simple text files describing pooling design appear in the "**ExpData**" directory.